 He believes in supporting our local community and making sure everyone has access to the same opportunities, including the arts.

 Heather enjoys being a part of the community and giving back to others.
 She also is the Children’s director at Surprise Church in Mandan, ND.
 She loves being a part of the Arts for All board and really is thankful for the number of student’s lives that have reached through this program.
-She attends the monthly art event at Will-Moore Elementary and enjoys assisting with that.

 In Heather’s free time, she loves to spend time doing crafts and shopping with her daughter, Emma.
 She also enjoys time with her rescue dog, Beans who will be going through training to become a therapy dog.